anilu2660/Inflx/README.md

 - Lead capture tool fires **only after** all 3 fields (name, email, platform) are collected
 - Conversation **memory persists** across all turns via LangGraph state
 - Intent is **LLM-classified** on every turn — no keyword matching

----

-## Future Enhancements

-- Deploy as API using FastAPI
-- Integrate with WhatsApp via Meta Business API webhooks
-- Store leads in a database (PostgreSQL / Supabase)
-- Add analytics dashboard for captured leads
-- Multi-language support